Welcome!

 To register, click here to visit the vendor registration page, and then click "Register Now" at the top of your screen!
 If you need any assistance completing your registration, please contact us at registration@umass.edu or 413-577-8102.

-All sponsorship levels include registration for two attendees.
+All vendor tables include registration for two attendees.
 Please enter the details for each attendee who will be participating in the conference during the registration process.
 If you do not yet know this information, please write "TBD" and once more details are available, return to edit the information as needed or send the attendee details to registration@umass.edu.
-If you need to register more than two attendees, additional attendees can be added using the attendee registration form (once attendee registration opens, typically in March).
+If you need to register more than two attendees, additional attendees can be added using the attendee registration form.

 Payment Options